Frittata

 Directions

-Pour the eggs on top of the sauteed ingredients and cook tilting the pan and moving the egg mixture from the center out to cook the top 2/3'mixture (do not disturb the bottom crust) until it is almost set in the center, about 5 minutes.
+Pour the eggs on top of the sauteed ingredients and cook tilting the pan and moving the egg mixture from the center out to cook the top 2/3 mixture (do not disturb the bottom crust) until it is almost set in the center, about 5 minutes.

 This is great served in slices as a sandwich hot or at room temp!

-0 comments:
+No comments: